TheBeachLab/selfhosted/troubleshooting.md

 Disable WoL | Same
 Change power supply | Same
 Remove cuda 11.1 and nvidia 455 | Same
-Check BIOS settings | TODO
+Check BIOS settings | Done (1)
+Check crontabs | Nothing scheduled
+`shutdown -c` | Same
-Check scheduled events | TODO
+Replace CMOS battery | TODO
+Without HDD | **It stays on**
+With USB Live Ubuntu | **It stays on**
+(1) Wake by LAN card was disabled.
+I reenabled it

+That confirms to be a software issue.
+I remember when I installed the nvidia drivers.
+Something related with Xorg and gnome-shell.
+Let's see what I can see there.